 “It’s my shout.
 Here’s $4.50 Mr. Kim” The boy grinned at me and handed the money to the barista.

 He was tall and quite handsome.
 His face was familiar.
 Yes.
 He was definitely one of those who featured in the promotional photos.
 And indeed, he had been sitting joking and chatting comically in the corner when I arrived.
-But why did he pay for
+But why did he pay for my coffee?

 I looked up at him and my cheeks turned pink.
 I knew I should have politely declined his offer with embarrassment, but somehow, I knew I had already lost.